atom/atom/docs/upgrading/upgrading-your-package.md

 ## Deprecations

-All of the methods in core that have changes will emit deprecation messages when called.
+All of the methods in Atom core that have changes will emit deprecation messages when called.
 These messages are shown in two places: your **package specs**, and in **Deprecation Cop**.

 ### Specs